What happens when an executor loses capacity?

 Assessing the mental capacity of an individual to act as the executor is vital if there are concerns that the person may not be able to discharge their duties effectively.
-Therefore, if you have a client who lacks the mental capacity to act as an executor of a will and you are seeking for a mental capacity assessment for the execution of the will, then contact our professionals at Mental Capacity Assess.
+If you have a client who lacks the mental capacity to act as an executor of a will and you are seeking a mental capacity assessment for the execution of the will, please contact us for a quote.

 What is the Role of an Executor of a Will?

-Once the testator dies, it is the duty of the executor to locate the will and contact all the beneficiaries and other people related to the testator’s business.
-The executor must then apply to get the “probate of the will”, and ensure to look after the person’s assets.
-After the value of all the assets has been ascertained, the executor has to pay off all the debts of the testator and then divide the remaining assets of the testator among the beneficiaries.
+Once the testator dies, it is the duty of the executor to locate the will and contact all the beneficiaries and other people related to the testator’s affairs.
+The executor must then apply for probate.
+After the value of the assets has been ascertained, the executor has to pay off all the debts of the testator and then divide the remaining assets of the testator among the beneficiaries.

 What documentation is required to determine capacity in the case of applying for probate on behalf of a non-capacitous individual?

 A PA14 probate form is a medical certificate sometimes completed by a GP who knows the patient and has access to the medical records.
 In some instances the GP will not know the patient, not have access to records and will be unable to perform a contemporaneous mental capacity assessment.

 In these situations, our psychiatrists can perform a mental capacity assessment and mental state examination of the executor and complete the form, keeping a contemporaneous record of the assessment in case of any future challenge or concerns.

 What happens in a Mental Capacity Assessment to Act as Executor of Will?

 The mental capacity assessment can take place via phone, video call or face to face.
 Detailed questions are asked to assess the mental capacity of the individual.
 A copy of the will and other documents related to the diagnosis of the individual that affects his or her ability to act as an executor would also be ideal to complete effectively.